AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 ## Fabrication Details
 The ACVRP was fabricated using the following materials:
-- Metal plate with diameter of
+- Bluh
-- Two check valves of 1" pipe size
+- Two check valves of 1"
-- Threaded rod of length
+- Threaded rod of
 - Spring of chosen length and k constant
-- Two stoppers of hexagon

-The OnShape design for the components of the ACVRP can be found [here](https://cad.onshape.com/documents/4e73b2e01f40050da6dc53e5/w/505d309a289216ef94331ebd/e/b1fce2711ababb74de1425e3).
+The OnShape design for the completed ACVRP can be found [here](https://cad.onshape.com/documents/4e73b2e01f40050da6dc53e5/w/505d309a289216ef94331ebd/e/b1fce2711ababb74de1425e3).

 ## Methods
 ### Experimental Apparatus
-Figure 4 details the current experimental apparatus, which is the same setup from [Galantino et al., 2016](https://drive.google.com/file/d/1MweG0bsgG2-wM_mkK_DgwULPSPK1G7iB/view).
+Figure 4 details the current experimental apparatus. explain the air chamber

 ### Procedure

-Prior to running the ram pump, the air chamber was pressurized to 6 m of head in order to simulate the elevation head at which the ram pump would be required to pump water in an AguaClara plant.
+Prior to running the ram pump, the air chamber was pressurized to 6 m of head in order to simulate the elevation head that the ram pump would be required to pump water to in an AguaClara plant.
 In order to pressurize the air chamber:

 1. Connect tubing from the peristaltic pump to the top of the air chamber.
 2. Open ProCoDA, and go to Graphs.
 In the "data to plot" section on the right, select the Air Chamber pressure sensor.